-Indmar was founded in 1971 by Marine Corps veteran Dick Rowe in Millington, Tennessee.
+Dick Rowe, a Marine Corps veteran, founded Indmar in Millington, Tennessee in 1971.
 To this day, it remains family-owned with Dick’s son Chuck Rowe currently at the helm.
-In the 47 years since the company’s inception, they have made numerous innovations and have become the largest privately-held manufacturer of gasoline-powered inboard marine engines.
+In those 47 years, Indmar has become the largest privately-held manufacturer of gasoline-powered inboard marine engines.
 They were the first to provide private label inboard engines built to OEM boat specifications for power and appearance in 1985.
-They introduced fuel injection to the marine engine industry in 1992 and in 1994 they became the first company to deliver custom calibrated engine control modules (ECM) to match specific hull designs and applications.
-Indmar has also been the first to marinize a variety of automobile engines including Cadillac’s NorthStar engine and Chevrolet’s LS-1 Corvette engine.
-Today their product line is composed of variations of the Ford 6.2L 16-valve V8 that powers the F-250 Super Duty truck.
-Each engine is tailored to a specific boat model and they vary in horsepower from the 350-horsepower Raptor 400 to the supercharged 510-horsepower Raptor 575.
+They introduced fuel injection to the marine engine industry in 1992.
+In 1994 they were the first to deliver custom calibrated engine control modules (ECM) for specific hull designs and applications.
+Indmar was also the first to marinize automobile engines.
+Today their product line includes variations of Ford’s 6.2L 16-valve V8; the same engine that powers the F-250 Super Duty truck.
+Each engine is tailored to a specific boat model and vary in horsepower from the 350-horsepower Raptor 400 to the supercharged 510-horsepower Raptor 575.

-For the first two decades of the business, all drafting was done manually.
+For the first two decades at the company, Indmar’s engineers performed all their drafting manually.
 Indmar began using CAD in the early 1990’s with AutoCAD and then later Pro/ENGINEER and Inventor.
 They made the switch to SOLIDWORKS in 2014.
 The factors that drove them to SOLIDWORKS were ease of use, cost, and the fact that it makes it easier to interface with customers, according to Jason Stimmel, VP of Engineering at Indmar.
 Their customers are boat manufacturers that need to be able to collaborate with them on engine design.
 “Almost all our customers have some version of SOLIDWORKS and a lot of our vendors do, too,” said Jason.

 We also assisted Indmar with a PDM migration after they purchased a server from us.
 This assistance came in the form of service blocks.
-Our service blocks consist of technical support and project-based training that can be used anytime in 15-minute increments.
+Our service blocks consist of technical support and project-based training.
+Our customers can use this training anytime in 15-minute increments.
 “It was the flexibility that I really liked…the ability to use it when I need it,” said Indmar’s Information Technology Manager Stephen Tindall.
 He was the System Administrator at the time and oversaw the project.
 Oun Chau is the engineer who handled the migration and Stephen was very pleased his work.
 “He did everything for us.
 It was a white-glove handover.
 I haven’t had a problem out of that server since the day we got it from you guys,” said Stephen.

-Indmar has received more customer satisfaction awards than any other inboard marine engine manufacturer and is known for introducing industry-first technology, advanced performance, and season-after-season reliability.
+Indmar has received more customer satisfaction awards than any other inboard marine engine manufacturer.
+They are also well known for introducing industry-first technology, advanced performance, and season-after-season reliability.
 They were, after all, the first to provide a 5-year factory warranty.
 So, it’s no surprise that they would appreciate that same kind of reliability out of their CAD workstations and server.
-They have been a great customer of ours and we are proud that they use SolidBox workstations for everything from the early stages of design to the production of renderings and technical documentation.
+Indmar has been a great customer of ours and we are proud that they use SolidBox workstations for everything from the early stages of design to the production of renderings and technical documentation.
 Boats with Indmar engines should be at the top of your list if you value performance and reliability.
 If you’re looking for those same qualities in a CAD workstation…well you know who to talk to.